 As a member of the Society for the Preservation of Historic Thornhill (SPOHT) since 1988

-Since January 2017 I have been a member of The Heintzman House Board of Directors and I am now serving my second year as Chair.
+Since January 2017 I have been a member of The Heintzman House Board of Directors and I am now serving my third year as Chair.
 I count having coached hockey with the Thornhill Community Hockey League –playing at the Thornhill Community Centre and Clatworthy arenas – for six years, and sponsoring a team, as the highlight of my community involvement.

 I began my career with Canadian Pacific Limited where I held a number of progressive management positions culminating in Senior Manager, Public Affairs with Canadian Pacific Railway.
 Before starting my own business in 1998, I served as Vice President with Canada's largest independently owned public relations firm.
 Prior to that, I was Director of Corporate Communications in the Canadian office of one of the world's largest public and government relations agencies.